neurobioinfo/scrnabox/README.md

 #### [Cell Hashtag scRNAseq](https://github.com/neurobioinfo/scrnabox/tree/main/README_HTO.md)

 - **Step 1: FASTQ pre-processing** - Feature-barcode expression matrices are generated from FASTQ files using the CellRanger _counts_ pipeline.<br />
-- **Step 2.1: Ambient RNA removal** - The ambient RNA rate is estimated and the gene expression profiles are corrected for RNA contamination (optional) using SoupX (Young et al. 2020).<br />
 - **Step 2.2: Create Seurat object** - CellRanger- or SoupX-generated feature-barcode expression matrices are transformed into Seurat objects.
 Genes expressed in less than a minimum number of cells and cells expressing less than a minimum number of genes can be filtered.<br />
 - **Step 3: Quality control and filtering** - Low quality cells are filtered based on the user-defined thresholds for the number of genes detected per cell,	number of unique transcripts detected per cell, percentage of mitochondrial-encoded transcripts, and percentage of ribosomal-encoded transcripts.
 In addition, mitochondrial- and ribosomal-encoded genes can be filtered out.<br />
 - **Step 4: Demultiplexing and Doublet removal** -  Seurat’s implementation (_MULTIseqDemux_) of the tag assignment algorithm outlined in Multi-seq is used to demultiplex pooled samples and identify doublets according to the expression matrices of the sample-specific barcodes (McGinnis et al 2019).<br />